houseninjadojo/app/README.md

 `cd` into the app directory you just checked out and run: `asdf install`.

-This will install the nodejs and yarn versions locked in `.tool-versions` file and create a version-locked space for global node modules.
+This will install the nodejs and pnpm versions locked in `.tool-versions` file and create a version-locked space for global node modules.

 ### Install Ember CLI